-It’s ease of access, however, is a double-edged sword.
-It’s a good language for beginners, but it creates a huge knowledge gap between members on one team.
-How can Managers ensure a cross-trained group when standards aren't required for good scripting?
+Its ease of access, however, is a double-edged sword.
+It’s a good language for beginners, but it creates a huge knowledge gap between members of one team.
+How can Managers ensure a cross-trained group when standards aren’t required for good scripting?

 How Exactly is Python Used?

-Just as the internet-of-things is expanding to ordinary objects, Python language is being used in multiple fields thanks to its diverse functionality.
-It can run stats on returns in fintech, it can be scripted to run jobs in DevOps, it can collect, scrape, and clean data for academic research – it can even help social media marketing teams analyze their KPIs.
+Just as the internet of things is expanding to ordinary objects, Python language is being used in multiple fields thanks to its diverse functionality.
+It can run stats on returns in fintech, it can be scripted to run jobs in DevOps, and it can collect, scrape, and clean data for academic research – it can even help social media marketing teams analyze their KPIs.

 The versatility of the language explains why so many non-developers use it in their daily operations.
 Python is great for data processing, statistical analysis, finance, machine learning, deep learning, network automation, artificial intelligence, and so on.